kalda-co/kalda/README.md

 Production is automatically deployed from the main branch.

-To deploy to staging run `bin/deploy-to-staging`.
+To deploy to [staging](https://staging.kalda.co) run `bin/deploy-to-staging` and then wait for the build to complete.
+View progress [here](https://dashboard.render.com/web/srv-c1evsabjbvm0e3g1gvj0).